 First off: Know who’s in charge of daycare regulation

-Now that you’re ready to get going it’s time to figure out who’s in charge.
+The very first thing to do now that you’re ready to get going (even before finding a location) is to figure out who’s in charge.
 Your licensing representatives at the town/city and state level are the ones who will help and guide your process in starting a daycare center and sign off on it.
 Before you start anything on your journey you should find out who those people are and get in touch.
 Call your city or town government and your state government and find out which levels of licensing you need and verify any and all requirements with them.

 For example …